openhab/openhab-docs/developers/index.md

 * **an IO service**: Exposes openHAB internals via a defined interface (for example the REST interface, HomeKit or Hue Emulation Service)
 * **Natural language processing skill**:
   Executes something depending on the understood Intents and returns something back to the user,
+* **Extension-Service**: Provides openHAB addons via some means.
+  The official openHAB2 addons or openHAB1 addons are made available via an Extension-Service.
 * and many more (not covered yet).

 Sometimes though its just not worth writing a binding and you are better off just using an http action in a rule or script to retrieve some values.

 Therefore: First think what you want to archive!
-Check our community forum and discuss your concept.
+Check our [community forum](https://community.openhab.org) and discuss your concept.

 Find the right abstraction and the corresponding link on the left navigation panel.